Confederate statues are coming down following George Floyd's death. Here's what we know - KESQ

 The death of George Floyd is leading to the removal — by protesters in some cases and city leaders in others — of contentious statues that have riled some residents for decades, if not longer.

-Floyd, a 46-year-old black man, died on May 25 in Minneapolis.
+Floyd, a 46-year-old Black man, died on May 25 in Minneapolis.
 While being arrested, Floyd was held down by a Minneapolis police officer’s knee for more than eight minutes.
-He was pronounced dead shortly after.
+He was pronounced dead shortly afterward.
 His death, which was captured on video, sparked widespread protests across the US, with people calling for an end to police brutality against people of color.

 Controversial monuments, especially Confederate monuments, have been the subject of nationwide debate, particularly since Dylann Roof killed nine African Americans in a Charleston, South Carolina, church in 2015 in an effort to “start a race war.”